LAST UPDATED ON July 5, 2023

 Pricing:

-Professional plan – is $450/month and includes five agents.
-Additional agents are $90/month.
+• Professional plan: Starts at $450/month and includes five agents

 KnowledgeOwl